openrewrite/rewrite-docs/reference/recipes/java/spring/boot2/migratedatabasecredentials.md

 ---
 type: specs.openrewrite.org/v1beta/recipe
 name: org.openrewrite.java.spring.boot2.MigrateDatabaseCredentials
-displayName: Migrate flyway and liquibase credentials.
+displayName: Migrate flyway and liquibase credentials
 description: If you currently define a `spring.flyway.url` or `spring.liquibase.url` you may need to provide additional username and password properties.
 In earlier versions of Spring Boot, these settings were derived from `spring.datasource` properties but this turned out to be problematic for people that provided their own `DataSource` beans.
 recipeList:
   - org.openrewrite.java.spring.boot2.MigrateDatabaseCredentials$MigrateDatabaseCredentialsForToolYaml